Waking-Reality/Windows_Executables/Windows_Enumeration/README.md

 The information that it gathers will be placed in "C:\Investigation".

-Be aware that this will remove a folder called "Investigation" if there is one "C:\Investigation".
+Be aware that this will remove a folder called "Investigation" if there is one located at "C:\Investigation".